paulhamsh/HCI-BLE-Python/README.md

 Python-hcipy: https://github.com/TheBubbleworks/python-hcipy
 ```

+Also the Bluetooth Specification v5.4 was used for this work.   https://www.bluetooth.com/specifications/specs/core-specification-5-4/

 Simple use of the HCI layer to run BLE commands using python.
 Tested on Ubuntu using Bluez and a KinivQ USB dongle.
 Some other dongles didn't work.

 Key learning - you need to stop Bluez interfering, and you need to bring the hci device down to do that - and open as a User socket.
 Scapy has special code for that.

+**The BLE HCI interface**

+The BLE HCI interface is packet based and has three relevant packet types - command, asynchronous data and event.
+The formats are shown in the diagrams below.
+Each packet starts with the event type as the first byte ('octet' in BLE specification documentation).

 <p align="center">